 Unwarranted therapy with parenteral iron will cause excess storage of iron with the consequent possibility of exogenous hemosiderosis.
 Such iron overload is particularly apt to occur in patients with hemoglobinopathies and other refractory anemias that might be erroneously diagnosed as iron deficiency anemias.

-INFeD (iron dextran) should be used with caution in individuals with histories of significant allergies and/or asthma.
+INFeD should be used with caution in individuals with histories of significant allergies and/or asthma.

 Anaphylaxis and other hypersensitivity reactions have been reported after uneventful test doses as well as therapeutic doses of iron dextran injection.
-Therefore, administration of subsequent test doses during therapy should be considered.
-(See DOSAGE AND ADMINISTRATION: Administration.)
+Therefore, administer a test dose prior to the first therapeutic dose of INFeD.
+(See BOXED WARNING and DOSAGE AND ADMINISTRATION: Administration.)

 Epinephrine should be immediately available in the event of acute hypersensitivity reactions.
 (Usual adult dose: 0.5 mL of a 1:1000 solution, by subcutaneous or intramuscular injection.)
 Note: Patients using beta-blocking agents may not respond adequately to epinephrine.
 Isoproterenol or similar beta-agonist agents may be required in these patients.